 Following up can be as simple as calling the company to get the email address of the hiring manager or recruiter.
 If you have a good conversation with receptionist, you can ask to speak to the person overseeing the vacancy.
 Once you have contact information advise that you want to confirm they received your resume/application and you’d like to schedule an interview.
 Follow up again after an interview to impress upon your potential employer that you appreciate their time and are very interested in working with them.

 And there you have it.
 Three tips we believe will bring positive results in your job search.
-If you think your resume might be holding you back, check out our Resume Templates Package.
+If you think your resume might be holding you back, check out our Job Search Package.